Threats to the Dunes

 Michigan has the largest assemblage of freshwater sand dunes in the world.
 Though the majority of Michigan’s sand dunes are now protected through legislation, more than 60 million tons of sand have been extracted from the lakeshore since 1978.

 Sand dune mining has been going on for over 100 years.
-Currently, the Michigan Department of Environmental Quality (MDEQ) require a permit to mine any sand within two miles of the shore.
-Dunes that are deemed “critical” cannot be minded unless the operation started prior to 1987; after that year, regulations have prevented the creation of new mines on critical dunes.
+Currently, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) requires a permit to mine any sand within two miles of the shore.
+Dunes that are deemed “critical” cannot be mined unless the operation started prior to 1987; after that year, regulations have prevented the creation of new mines on critical dunes.

 So, what constitutes a “critical” dune?
 Critical dunes are areas that represent the highest dunes extending along much of Lake Michigan's shoreline and the shore of Lake Superior.